WebAssembly/component-model/design/mvp/WIT.md

 📡 As syntactic sugar, functions can be declared as *getters* or *setters* by replacing the `func` keyword with `get` or `set`.
-Such functions cannot be async and have additional restrictions on their parameters and results.
-A `get` function must have no parameters and must return a value.
-A `set` function must have exactly one parameter and must not return a value unless that value is of type `result<_, error?>`.
-Every setter must have a corresponding getter with the same name.
+Such functions cannot be async and have additional restrictions on their parameters and results as defined in [Binary.md](Binary.md#import-and-export-definitions).
+Each setter must have a corresponding getter with the same name (not just equal under [strong uniqueness](Explainer.md#name-uniqueness)), though in WIT the getter and setter may appear in any order.
 For example, the following definitions:

 ```wit
 foo: func(x: u32);